Learning Part Segmentation through Unsupervised Domain Adaptation from Synthetic Vehicles

-The Source-Only model $\mathbf{M}^\mathcal{S}$ is trained for $50$ epochs using an SGD optimizer, with momentum set to $0.9$ and weight decay equals $1e-4$.
-The learning rate starts at $0.007$ and decreases every epoch using a polynomial scheduler with power $0.9$.
-For geometric matching, we use thin plate spline transformation and take the first four convolutional blocks of an ImageNet~\cite{deng2009imagenet} pretrained VGG16 network~\cite{simonyan2014very} as the feature extractor.
+\textbf{Implementation details.} We use DeepLabv3+~\cite{deeplabv3plus2018} as the segmentation network for GMG and all baseline methods.
+The weights are initialized from an ImageNet~\cite{deng2009imagenet} pre-trained model.
+We implement our model using Pytorch~\cite{NEURIPS2019_9015} on two TitanX GPUs.
+Synthetic training images are resized to have a long edge of $800$ pixels while real training images are resized to have a short edge of $224$.
+For the geometric matching, we use thin plate spline transformation with $25$ anchor points and take the first four convolutional blocks of an ImageNet~\cite{deng2009imagenet} pre-trained VGG16 network~\cite{simonyan2014very} as the feature extractor.
 The confidence threshold $\gamma$ is set to the $60$th percentile of the scores obtained from all samples in the corresponding category.
+We implement the pair selection using python with $8$ parallel CPU threads.
+For a pool of $24$ candidates, it takes $2.1$ seconds per image and roughly $54$ ($195$) minutes for the training set of PascalPart (PASCAL3D+).
+When the ground-truth viewpoint is given, the matching takes less than $0.4$ second per image, and thus roughly $10$ ($30$) minutes for PascalPart (PASCAL3D+).
 During joint training, we apply strong augmentations to synthetic images following~\cite{mu2020learning}.
 The joint training takes $10000$ iterations and the learning rate is fixed at $2.5e-4$.
-We will release the dataset and code after paper acceptance.
+The real loss coefficient $\lambda$ is set to $1.0$ for all ``w/vp'' experiments and $0.1$ for all others.
+More training details could be found in the supplementary material.